Conscious Parenting Guide: Raising Resilient Kids (7 Steps)

 Redefining Discipline

-Discipline is often confused with control or punishment.
-In reality, discipline is the process of teaching children how to handle difficulty, frustration, and responsibility.
+Discipline is often confused with control.
+In reality, discipline is the process of teaching children how to handle difficulty.
 True discipline requires time, patience, and emotional presence.
-It is not reactive.
-It is intentional.

 Compassionate Correction